-Reboot: activate Reboot control in order to initiate full reboot cycle of the device.
-Reboot effect is the same as the hardware reboot which is similar to the power off - power on cycle.
+Reboot: Activate the 'Reboot' control in order to initiate a full reboot cycle of the device.
+The 'Reboot' effect is the same as the hardware reboot which is similar to the power off - power on cycle.
 The system configuration is not modified after the reboot cycle completes.
 Any non-applied changes will be lost.

-Reset to Defaults: activate Reset to Defaults control in order to initiate reset the device to factory defaults routine.
-Reset routine initiates system Reboot process (similar to the power off - power on cycle).
+Reset to Defaults: Activate the 'Reset to Defaults' control in order to initiate the reset of the device to factory defaults routine.
+This 'Reset' routine initiates the system reboot process (similar to the power off - power on cycle).
 The running system configuration will be deleted and the default system configuration (all the system settings with no exception) will be set.